Best & Worst Ford Transit Connect Years

 The Ford Transit Connect burst onto the scene in 2009, shaking up the compact panel van market.
 This small workhorse quickly became a go-to choice for small businesses and fleets looking for a nimble, productive urban warrior.

 What made it stand out?
-Its compact size, fuel-efficient engines, and a cargo space that could rival Mary Poppins’ handbag.
+Its compact size, economical engines, and a cargo space that could rival Mary Poppins’ handbag.
 For city-based businesses needing to zip through tight spaces while hauling gear, the Transit Connect was a game-changer.

 Below is a table outlining the Ford Transit Connect generations from 2010 to 2023: